frootlab/frootlab.github.io/_projects/rian.md

 ---

 **Rian** is a machine learning and data analysis framework with rapid prototyping and cloud assisted building and deployment.
 Thereby individual code blocks are automatically retrieved from collaborative algorithm repositories, that provide the currently best fitting solutions for individual tasks.
-Rian is based on the [Python](https://www.python.org/) programming language and actively developed as part of the [Liquid Code](/liquid) framework.
+Rian is based on the [Python](https://www.python.org/) programming language and actively developed as the client component of the [Vivid Code](/vivid) framework.

 {% include article/figure.html url="/images/fig/rian.svg"
   description="Processing of data analysis flows using Rian" %}

-The key goal of rian is to provide a long-term data analysis framework, which seemingly integrates into existing enterprise data environments and thereby supports collaborative data science.
-To achieve this goal rian orchestrates established Python frameworks like [TensorFlow](https://www.tensorflow.org/) and [SQLAlchemy](https://www.sqlalchemy.org/) and dynamically extends their capabilities by community driven algorithms (e.g. for [probabilistic graphical
+The key goal of Rian is to provide a long-term data analysis framework, which seemingly integrates into existing enterprise data environments and thereby supports collaborative data science.
+To achieve this goal Rian orchestrates established Python frameworks like [TensorFlow](https://www.tensorflow.org/) and [SQLAlchemy](https://www.sqlalchemy.org/) and dynamically extends their capabilities by community driven algorithms (e.g. for [probabilistic graphical